simonteozw/tp/docs/UserGuide.md

 :information_source: Parameters can be in any order. e.g. if the command specifies `n/NAME p/PHONE_NUMBER`, `p/PHONE_NUMBER n/NAME` is also acceptable.

+:warning: **Except** for parameters that can be used multiple times, we will only register the last shown instance of all other parameters (i.e. `C add n/Jon n/Tim n/James ...` will add a contact with the name James).

 ### Commands and their Purposes <a name="command-purpose"></a>

 | **Command** | ** Purpose** |